Practice makes perfect for PR in Dundee for Care Home & Resident

 Once you have put in the hard work to “get lucky”, the next secret to success is spotting such opportunities and squeezing every ounce of value and benefit from them.
 You might call it “riding your luck”.

-Thanks to that fine haul of media coverage back in July 2015, we had put Margaret’s name firmly on the minds of the panel who choose Scotland’s Curry Lover of the Year, even though we didn’t know it at the time.
+Our original sotry about Margret’s love of curry and how she she believed it had contribuged to here long life, generated a fine haul of media coverage back in July 2015, .
+In fact, around 25 articles were generatedput.
+And that was to put Margaret’s name firmly on the minds of the panel who choose Scotland’s Curry Lover of the Year – even though we didn’t know it at the time.

 Working in extremely tight timescales, we used a two-part approach to ensure the story would be as widely told as possible.
 Working with the awards organisers, Margaret’s family and the team at Bupa’s Balcarres care home we produced another media release.